wur-bioinformatics/introduction-to-bioinformatics/week3.md

 There will be all 0's in case of a Distance matrix and 1's in case of a similarity matrix.

 If the sequences would have accumulated substitutions in a clock-like manner (i.e., like radio-active decay) the resulting pairwise distances may even be ultrametric.
-This would mean that the distances in the triangular pairwise distance matrix are identical with the distances as measured over the resulting distance tree ({numref}`character_distance`).
+This would mean that the distances in the triangular pairwise distance matrix are identical with the distances as measured over the resulting distance tree.
+In ({numref}`character_distance`), the parsimony analysis (left) state changes (indicated by the cross-bars) were optimized for each character separately.
+Pairwise distances (right) are calculated from the MSA by counting the number of differences in each possible pair of sequences.
+This yields a triangular pairwise distance matrix ("distances") and the MSA is not further used in the analysis.
+Pairwise distance values are then used to build a distance tree, for instance using [Neighbor Joining](neighborjoining).
+In this case the distance values perfectly fit the distance tree.
+Note that both trees have the same topology, but the parsimony tree contains more information: in addition to the branching pattern and branch lengths it also contains information on what character changed where on the tree.

 :::{figure} images/Week3/character-distance.png
 :alt: Comparison between the parsimony and distance approaches in reconstructing a phylogenetic tree of sequences that accumulated substitutions in a clock-like manner.